chrisminnick/ai-coding-activity/README.md

 # ai-coding-activity

-An activity for introducing programmers to programming with generative AI
+An activity for introducing programmers and non-programmers to programming with generative AI

 copyright 2023, Chris Minnick